xtrycatchx/not.expert/src/pages/about-me.md

 ---
 title: About me
 date: '2017-08-11'
-spoiler: Yo!
-I am Paul Sydney Orozco, a Software Engineer.
+spoiler: dad, husband, employee, forever newbie, a Software Engineer.
 ---

-Yo!
-I am Paul Sydney Orozco, a Software Engineer.

 Not.Expert is the ugliest tech/programming blog ever created.
 Im using this to log my personal learnings, attempts, experiments with various technologies that fascinates me.